nuwe1/hello-world/README.md

 I have removed some files to simplify the code.
 The repository is for storing code that interest me in general.
 I have also found various ways of using github using this repository.
-I have added some content to code files.
+I have added some content to the files.